salikadave/freshers-interview-checklist/web_development/web_network.md

 - What is server and client side Computing?
 - What is load balancing on distributed server?
 - What is session management?
+- What is Ajax?
+- What are sessions?
+- What are cookies?